crispgm/crispgm.com/site/_posts/2019-08-31-the-fascinating-arch-linux-rice.md

 ## RICE

 RICE is not the food rice.
-Instead, it is the acronym of Race Inspired Cosmetic Enhancements.[^1]
+Instead, it is the acronym of Race Inspired Cosmetic Enhancements.
+Let me look up in the dictionary:

-> Parts put on cars to make them look fast, when they have no internal tuning, and are actually slow as hell.
+> Parts put on cars to make them look fast, when they have no internal tuning, and are actually slow as hell. [^1]

 The definition is quite funny.
-It is exact the same behavior as we make a great UI for dev and feel like we get better efficiency.
+It is exact the same behavior as we make a great UI for dev and feel as if we get better efficiency.

-Just as I remember, my first deep experience on RICE is in the World of Warcraft.
+Just as I remember, my first deep experience on RICE is in the MMORPG game -- World of Warcraft.
 WoW is an epic Blizzard game, with great storyline and gaming experience.

 Another fascinating part of WoW is the customizable user interface.
 For WoW, it provides a simple UI, even lacking of basic functions on quests, timers and so on.
 But its APIs are full pledged.
 Developers make lots of WoW plugins.
 And gamers composite the plugins into their own user interface.
 It’s a typical RICE art and I like to watch FD (first down) videos because of their great UI in different styles.
 And I spent a lot of time compositing my own one.